Air Conditioner Repair Checklist

 - Leading your system to break down faster

-If you can’t remember when you last installed a new one, shut off your AC completely and take out the filter.
+If you can’t remember when you last replaced your filter, shut off your AC completely and take out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It could also be located in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you see a lot of dust, you need to get a new one.